 Pet loss is hard.

 Before our precious puppy’s diagnosis and death, my son had made arrangements to get another sweet puppy.
-We were scheduled to put our 2 year-old puppy down on a Friday, and we were scheduled to pick up the new puppy on the Sunday after.
+He wanted to give Titan a friend and had put down a deposit.
+We were scheduled to put our 2 year-old puppy down on a Friday, and were scheduled to pick up the new puppy on the Sunday after.
 We were shocked when Titan’s cancer treatments started working so we called off the euthanasia.
 (More about this on an upcoming blog).

 The loss of Titan was super hard not only because he was a completely indoor dog, but that he also had a very well developed larger-than-life personality.
 He had a high level of emotional intelligence and intuitively knew how to read our family’s emotions.
 He was also very smart.
 When he’d get thirsty, he’d go to our kitchen and bring us a water bottle.
 He was so personable and intelligent…almost like a mini human.
 Anytime the songs “Penny Lane” by The Beatles or “Ho Hey” by the Lumineers came on, he would stop what he was doing and “sing” by howling to the entire song.
 Christmas music would instantly calm him since he would lay on my shoulder as a baby while I was working by the Christmas tree the first month we got him.
 Anytime Christmas music was played, he’d quietly lay down by me and be perfectly still.